-In this residency, students will be introduced to three different kinds of maps - topographical, city and mental maps.
-Basic map reading skills will be covered, and students will try their hand at being a cartographer.
+In this residency, students will be introduced to different kinds of maps.
+Basic map reading skills will be covered and students will try their hand at being a cartographer.
 Students will create their own imaginative topographical maps using the Japanese method of Suminagashi ink marbling.
-Then students will work to design their own symbols and write an accompanying short story about their fictitious landscape.
+Then students will work to design their own symbols and (if time) write an accompanying short story about their fictitious landscape.
+This program can also be adapted for an astronomy focus, to create ‘maps’ of exoplanets and planetary systems.
 A minimum of three days is recommended for this residency but the program can be adapted for two days.
 The price includes a meeting with lead teachers to tailor the project to your classroom.

-Shannon Newby has a passion for facilitating playful and creative learning experiences.
+Shannon Newby has a passion for facilitating playful, creative learning experiences.
 She has a background in education and studio art, and has taught workshops in both traditional and nontraditional settings, including museums, churches, schools, community centers, festivals, and Etsy headquarters in Brooklyn NY.
-Shannon is an exhibiting member of Artspace and Visual Art Exchange and currently heads up the Launch program (a retail incubator for emerging handmade businesses) at Visual Art Exchange.
-She has created large scale, site-specific installations for Marbles Kids Museum in Raleigh and the Portland Children's Museum in Portland, Oregon.
+Shannon has created large scale, site-specific installations for Marbles Kids Museum, the city of Raleigh and the Portland Children’s Museum in Portland, Oregon.